 Here are some potential concerns if you’re considering ADP as your payroll provider:

 When determining the best options for businesses choosing a payroll provider, we considered several factors, including payroll and HR features, integrations and overall usability.
 Our process involved comparing dozens of platforms, speaking directly with vendor representatives and customer service agents, and reviewing user feedback.
-We also tested payroll software ourselves to see how each system performed in real-world scenarios.
+We also participated in exclusive demos and tested payroll software ourselves to see how each system performed in real-world scenarios.
 To assess scalability for growing businesses, we evaluated the number of plans each provider offered and how their features evolved to meet the needs of companies adding employees and managing increasingly complex HR workflows.

 We recommend ADP for …